 By contributing to the foundation of technical data of material use by fourteenth-century artists, this research can provide both scholars and the public with a unique window into this important period of transition within the history of Florentine painting.
-To this end, the technical portion of the study is featured in the exhibition Florence at the Dawn of the Renaissance: Painting and Illumination, 1300-1350 and Revealing the Renaissance: Stories and Secrets in Early Florentine Art at the Art Gallery of Ontario.
+To this end, the technical portion of the study is featured in the exhibition Florence at the Dawn of the Renaissance: Painting and Illumination, 1300-1350 and Revealing the Early Renaissance: Stories and Secrets in Early Florentine Art at the Art Gallery of Ontario.

 Drawing on the results of this research project, visitors to the exhibitions will be introduced to the pigments, binding media, and other materials used in Pacino's workshop, and to the tools he used to create illuminated manuscripts and panel paintings through a didactic display that examines the creation of these works of art.